cruffenach/CRToast/CONTRIBUTING.md

 # Bugs

 Please be clear and as detailed as possible in your description of the bug.
-- version you are using. *just post your Podfile.lock if unsure*
+- version you are using. *just post your Podfile.lock if unsure*.
 - Steps to reproduce.
 - <3 a demo app on git or zip.